Skip to content

 Can you tell what’s missing here?
 There are a number of elements missing, but one should stand out.

-That would be the WHY to the story.
+That would be the WHY of the story.

-Why would a reader care what Brie does unless there’s a reason behind it, the WHY.
+A reader wouldn't care what Brie does unless there’s a reason behind it... the WHY.

-A story includes a plot (also called a story arc), character arc, a story opener (exposition), conflict, complications, climax, and resolution.
+A story includes a plot (also called a story arc), a character arc, a story opener (exposition), conflict, complications, a climax, and a resolution.
 A series of events does not have these elements.

 That’s a good way to tell if your story isn’t hitting the mark.
 Ask yourself if your story has the elements of a story before you think of publishing.